jarviscanada/jarvis_data_eng_CatalinaGalan/README.md

   - Grep App: This Java app mimics the functionality of the Linux command 'grep', which is used to search for a string or regex pattern within a file and returns all lines that contain the match.
 This app is designed to be run directly in the command line, outputting the results to a given file.
   - JDBC App: Implementing JDBC, OkHttpHelper and PostgreSQL, the Stock Quote App is designed to simulate buying and selling stock based on real time data fetched from the Alpha Vantage API.

+**Spring Boot Trading App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_CatalinaGalan/tree/master/springboot)]: The Trading App is a PoC (proof of concept) project for a trading platform.
+The MVP is a REST API with microservices architecture and Springboot framework.
+The application allows users to manage clients (traders) and their accounts, monitor portfolio performance and trade securities.
+It uses real world quote information from the Alpha Vantage API.
+The project focuses on features rather than performance and security.

 ## Highlighted Projects